sarahmaas/CS362-004-W2018/projects/powelcol/README.md

-my name is Colin Powell, powelcol
+This is my assignment-2 submission!